timjogorman/RicherEventDescription/ms-amr.md

       :ARG1 (r / race))
 ```

-:bangbang: Sometimes the AMR you've been given won't quite give you the variable or structure that you want -- you might want to link to a positive version of something, for example, but only have a negated version.
-If two variables, under these underpretive rules, don't refer to the same thing, then don't mark them as coreferential.
+Be strict about identity -- if you are sure that one variable really refers to an event, and another variable in another sentence refers to the negation or that event, don't refer them together!

+:bangbang: That does not mean that all coreferent mentions need to agree on polarity.
+If one sentence says "John forbade is children from eating cookies" and another talked about how "he didn't allow his children to eat cookie", you are completely allowed to link the "f" meaning "forbid" and the "a" meaning "allow-01 :polarity -" together into the same identity chain.

 How much can I consider modality?
 ---------------------------------

-AMR annotation often varies in terms of whether we

-If you have a given AMR, it often makes sense to wonder what a particular variable "means".
+AMR annotation is not always consistent about coreference; sometimes different "versions" of a term will all be linked together under the same variable, and have different kinds of modality.
 For example, consider the "a2" in the following AMR:
 ```
 We insist that you adhere to the contract or else we will sue you.
 (a / and